 1. What integral qualities must a script possess to win the IP Screenwritinng Contest?
 For a script to win our IP Screenwriting contest, first and foremost it must be a compelling read.
 With the amount of scripts submitted, it’s imperative that the winning script grab our attention from the very first page and introduce us to characters that we want to go on a journey with.
 The journey can be small or vast, take place in rural Nebraska or out to Jupiter and Mars, be comedic or dramatic or anything in between; but make us care.
 If your script is well written, compelling and interesting you have a very good chance of winning our IP Screenwriting contest.

 2. What will the top 3 winning screenwriters have gained from participating?
 One of the key differences in our screenwriting contest is the interest our judges have in all our writers.
-Our judges have varying tastes in material and your script may not win our contest, but placing in the top three means that your work has been read by working industry notables who now know about you and your work and your writing style and can form their own relationship with you after our contest has closed.
-If you place in the top three we set up industry meetings for you in Los Angeles including agents, managers, executives and legal representatives.
-If you visit www.indieproducer.net and go to the testimonials page on our “contest” tab you can read about Anne MacIver’s experience having won and Julie’s for coming second, we go above and beyond to make sure your work is seen.
+Our judges have varying tastes in material, and your script may not win our contest, but placing in the top three means that your work has been read by working industry notables who now know about you and your writing style, and can form their own relationship with you after our contest has closed.
+Recently, we even had a conversation with one of our judges about the growing trend of betting sites not on gamstop and its impact on entertainment platforms, reflecting how shifting industries can influence storytelling themes.
+If you place in the top three, we set up industry meetings for you in Los Angeles, including agents, managers, executives, and legal representatives.
+If you visit http://www.indieproducer.net and go to the testimonials page on our “contest” tab, you can read about Anne MacIver’s experience having won and Julie’s for coming second.
+We go above and beyond to make sure your work is seen.
 We submit your script to production companies and producers and (with your consent) share it with all other requests we get for the top three scripts.

 3. Last year’s winner, Anna Maciver, has been hired by John Gunn and yourself to write the upcoming feature A Thousand Tomorrows, based on the novel by best-selling author Karen Kingsbury.
 What is the current status of the film?
 This film is in the development stages of production.
 Anne (with an “e”!) is adapting the book to script form and is on her “second draft”.